tegola-hubs/tegola-hubs.github.com/allanton/index.md

     Engineering standards
 </div>

-There are a few problems, first -- as we mentioned above -- there is a lot of electronic noise, possibly from the power lines and wind farms that surround the area.
-We found that a [directional antenna], which costs no more than the kind of Nanostations they are using, gives better performance.
+There were a few problems, first -- as we mentioned above -- there is a lot of electronic noise, possibly from the power lines and wind farms that surround the area.
+We thought that there might be a fault in the cable that Hew had valiantly pulled through the church, but with the loan of a very [expensive piece of kit], we found that the only problem was in the terminals and was easily fixed.
+We also found that a [directional antenna], which costs no more than the kind of Nanostations they are using, gives better performance.
 Also, the speeds from Virgin are still rather slow and there is still some tweaking needed to get the available badwidth to